trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

 `cysignals` uses `SIGABRT` and `setjmp()` / `longjmp()` to recover from errors. `sagemath` decided to use it in `C` bindings.
-Unfortunately it does not mix well with `cython`'s use of local variables and leads to broken code.
+Unfortunately it does not mix well with `cython` use of local variables and leads to broken code.

 I was lucky to look at the `SIGABRT` handler first to notice `longjmp()` there.
 If `gdb` hook would not fail for a wrong `share` path I would take me a lot more time to discover `setjmp()` clue.

-We were lucky that `gcc` did not delete `NULL`-dereference code and generated something that `SIGSEGV`s on execution.
-Otherwise it would be at best resource leak and use-after-free or data corruption at worst.
+I was lucky as `gcc` did not delete `NULL`-dereferencing code and generated something that crashes on execution.
+Otherwise, it would be at best resource leak and use-after-free or data corruption at worst.

 `setjmp()` / `longjmp()` is very hard to use correctly in large